 - Floor plans (including roof plans)

 - Design and Access Statement*.

-This is the Council's list of local requirements, which has been defined from the Government's recommended list of local requirements which is tailored to the different types of applications and has been re-published in line with legislative requirements.
+The council has a local list, which has been defined from the Government's recommended list of local requirements which is tailored to the different types of applications and has been re-published in line with legislative requirements.

 What is a design and access statement?

 A design and access statement explains the design principles and concepts behind a planning application and how issues relating to access to the development have been dealt with.
 It is a written report and can be sometimes include photos, maps and drawings.

 Design and access statements are required for planning applications where the development:

 - is within a conservation area or World Heritage Site and is for one or more dwellings or for building or buildings where the floor space created is 100 square metres or more.

 - a material change in use of the land or buildings

 - for development which is waste development